Emerald Ash Borer

 Ash Tree - Treatment and Removal Map

-Because the larvae of Emerald Ash Borer can make ash trees dangerous to people and property, the City has a plan to remove or treat ash trees on municipal land (see more below).
+The larvae of Emerald Ash Borer can make ash trees dangerous to people and property.
+Removal and treatment of ash trees on municipal land are necessary to ensure public safety.
 Here's this year's work schedule:

-- Spring/Summer 2017 – removal of stumps left from winter/spring 2016 ash tree removal
+- Spring/Summer 2020 – removal of stumps left from winter 2020 ash tree removal

 About the Emerald Ash Borer infestation